- About ME

 You are here

-How to use this page: Forms and Policies are organized by degree and are ordered to follow the degree timeline for the typical student.
-The section labeled Common contains information that is relevant to all graduate students in ME.
-Please contact the Academic Services Office if you need additional clarification on a policy or if there is any difficulty locating information for a form.
+The following forms and policies are organized by degree and are ordered to follow the degree timeline for the typical student.
+Please contact the ME Graduate Coordinator if you need additional clarification on a policy or if there is any difficulty locating information for a form.

-To petition, the Petition for Modification or Waiver of Regulation form is submitted as an email attachment sent to firstname.lastname@example.org, or dropped off as a hard copy to the ME Academic Services Office (2206 G.G.
-Brown).
+To petition, the Online Petition Form must be completed.
 Students should always attach supporting documentation (e.g. a course syllabus).
 The result of the petition will be communicated via email.